alemart/speedy-vision/README.md

 ###### Arguments:

 * `config: object, optional`.
-A configuration object that accepts the following keys:
+A configuration object that accepts the following keys (all are optional):
   * `method: string`.
 Name of the method to be used to detect the features.
-  * `settings: object`.
-Method-specific settings.
+  * `sensitivity: number`.
+A number between `0.0` and `1.0`.
+The higher the number, the more features you get.
+  * `expected: number | object`.
+The algorithm will automatically adjust the sensitivity value to get you *approximately* the number of features you ask.
+This options requires multiple calls to work (see the note on [automatic sensitivity](#automatic-sensitivity) below).

-The following methods are currently available:
+The configuration object accepts more keys depending on which method is specified.
+Currently, the following methods for feature detection are available:

 | Method   | Description                  |
 |----------|------------------------------|